Ernest John Revell

 Ernest John Revell (15 April 1934 - 15 December 2017) was a Scottish scholar, professor emeritus and chair of the Department of Near and Middle Eastern Civilization at the University of Toronto, and expert in the field of Biblical Hebrew.
 He remained active, publishing until 2016.

 Life

 Revell was a watercolorist and a botanical artist.

 Education

-In 1962, Revel earned his PhD at the University of Toronto, with his thesis A structural analysis of the grammar of the Manual of discipline (1QS).
+In 1962, Revell earned his PhD at the University of Toronto, with his thesis A structural analysis of the grammar of the Manual of discipline (1QS).

 Teaching

 He served the University of Toronto as a professor, chair and professor emeritus in the Department of Near Eastern Studies which later became the Department of Near and Middle Eastern Civilizations.
 Revell was a member of Society of Biblical Literature.